On Calculating Square Roots in GF(p): 6. Conclusion

 We presented two previously known methods for calculating square roots in $GF(p)$: the quadratic sum method and the Cipolla-Lehmer method.
 Also we showed how quadratic sums are related to the Diffie-Hellman problem in $GF(p)$ and how efficient methods for calculating the function $Q(g,h,p)$ might lead to efficient methods for solving the Diffie-Hellman problem in $GF(p)$.

 We also presented a new method for calculating square roots in $GF(p)$ based on exponentiation in $GF(p^3)$.
 A function $S(d,b,p)$ was defined and an algorithm for calculating this function was given.
-In addition to this, six conjectures relating to the output of the square root function $S(d,b,p)$ were given.
-This new $GF(p^3)$ square root algorithm like the Cipolla-Lehmer algorithm was shown to run in $O(M(p)~log~p)$ time where $M(p)$ is the amount of time it takes to calculate one multiplication modulo $p$. \\
+In addition to this, seven conjectures relating to the output of the square root function $S(d,b,p)$ were given.
+The seventh conjecture mentioned was a very efficient new cubic reciprocity identity.
+This new $GF(p^3)$ square root algorithm like the Cipolla-Lehmer algorithm was shown to run in $O(M(p)~log~p)$ time where $M(p)$ is the amount of time it takes to calculate one multiplication modulo $p$.

+Python 3 and C implementations [14] of the $GF(p^{3})$ square root algorithm are available at https://github.com/davidsknight/NumberTheory.
+The program modsqrt.py contains both the $GF(p^{3})$ algorithm as well as the Cipolla-Lehmer algorithm.
+The program modsqrt2.c is a C implementation of these two algorithms.
+The Python progam cubicreciprocity.py checks the correctness of conjecture 7.
+And cubicsqrt.py is a polynomial time deterministic algorithm based on Theorem 3 for determining the square root in $GF(p)$ of the discriminant of a given cubic polynomial that is irreducible $mod~ p$. \\ \\ \\ \\